MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 1. Download [`Microsoft.Azure.Kusto.Tools`](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
 1. Right-click on the downloaded package.
 From the menu, select your archiving tool and extract the package contents.
 If the archiving tool isn't visible from the menu, select **Show more options**.
 The extraction results in multiple folders, one of which is named *tools*.
 1. Inside the *tools* folder, there are different subfolders catering to different PowerShell versions.
 For PowerShell version 5.1, use the *net472* folder.
-For PowerShell version 7 or later, select an appropriate version folder from the available options.
-Copy the path of the chosen version folder.
+For PowerShell version 7 or later, use any of the version folders.
+Copy the path of the relevant folder.
 1. From PowerShell, load the library by calling `[System.Reflection.Assembly]::LoadFrom("`*path*`\Kusto.Data.dll")`.
 Replace *path* with the copied folder path from the previous step.

 Once the .NET assemblies are loaded, use a [Kusto connection string](../connection-strings/kusto.md) to establish a connection and run queries and commands.
 For guidance, see [Examples](#examples).